syndesisio/syndesis-project/proposals/068-ftue.md

 ### REST API

+TBD.
+Will likely need to pass along a property for the user that lets the UI know whether or not they are a first time user.

 **Persisting State**

 Steps of the guided tour will not be persisted on the backend.
 We can store this in the client if necessary.

-### API

-TBD.
-Will likely need to pass along a property for the user that lets the UI know whether or not they are a first time user.

 ### UI